PavanKumarPothula/Crypto/README.md

 >AN ALTERNATIVE FOR ABOVE STEP IS IT SENDS TO ALL NODES ONE BY ONE

->IT'S WON'T BE PROPER THIS WAY, FOR EXAMPLE, IN CASE OF BLOCKCHAIN which is one of the applications of our protocol, ALL NODES WILL MULTICAST THEIR VALUES NOT ONE-BY-ONE.
+>IT'S WON'T BE PROPER THIS WAY

+>FOR EXAMPLE, IN CASE OF BLOCKCHAIN which is one of the applications of our protocol, ALL NODES WILL MULTICAST THEIR VALUES NOT ONE-BY-ONE.

 3)Verify hash and print respective msg.
 (WILL BE DONE EASILY and WILL BE WORKING)

-YOU CAN
+## YOU CAN
           COMPLETE THIS PIECE OF CODE
           FIND AND TRY AN ALTERNATIVE FOR ANY STEP OF THIS CODE WRITE A WHOLE NEW CODE